 Thanks for visiting my blog!
 I'm a mom, registered dietitian, writer, athlete, lover of anything DIY, self-proclaimed faux chef and a woman of many hats.
 I do not define myself by any of these one identities alone, but rather as a whole.
 I’ve been writing for many years now and decided to create a personal space to blog about anything that inspires me.
 After living in the Big Apple for almost 15 years, it was time to leave before I became "too hard".
-I now live at the beach in South Florida with my fiance Nick, and our almost 2 year old little girl named Annabel, who makes us giggle every day.
-Even at 5am in the morning...
-On a Sunday.
+I now live at the beach in South Florida with my fiance Nick, and 2 beautiful girls Annabel (age 4) and Alexa (age 1) who certainly keep me on my toes!

 My Latest Posts